 These countries offer consistent supply for wholesale buyers across food manufacturing, private label, and foodservice sectors.

-Nutrada connects buyers with verified manufacturers offering yellow lentils in bulk formats tailored for commercial and industrial use.
-Typical packaging includes 10–50 kg multilayer bags, with supporting documentation such as Certificates of Analysis (COAs), origin traceability, and pesticide residue testing.
+Nutrada matches buyers with reliable manufacturers offering bulk yellow lentils adjust to commercial and industrial use.
+Standard packaging includes multilayer bags ranging from 10 to 50 kg.
+Each shipment comes with important documents like Certificates of Analysis (COAs), origin tracking, and pesticide residue tests to ensure product quality and safety.

-Certified organic yellow lentils are cultivated without synthetic pesticides or fertilizers and meet organic standards.
-Organic formats are packed in food-safe, moisture-resistant packaging to ensure shelf life and quality.
+Certified organic yellow lentils are cultivated without synthetic pesticides or fertilizers, following strict organic guidelines.
+These lentils are packed in food-safe, moisture-resistant materials to guarantee a longer shelf life and preserve their quality.